Spam Detection and Protection

 Our Cloudflare Turnstile Add-On enables integration with the Cloudflare Turnstile service.

-Note: If you decide to use Cloudflare services, please make sure to keep Rocket Loader disabled, and exclude form pages from Cloudflare’s caching to prevent potential issues.
+Note: If you decide to use Cloudflare services, please make sure to keep Rocket Loader disabled, and exclude pages that include forms from Cloudflare’s caching to prevent potential issues.

 Integrations & Plugins